 Salt Marsh Soldiers Tackle Marine Debris in Coastal Georgia

-The University of Georgia Marine Extension and Georgia Sea Grant teamed up with the NOAA Marine Debris Program and teachers from Glynn Middle School in Brunswick, GA, to engage middle school students in finding ways to reduce and prevent marine debris.
+The University of Georgia Marine Extension and Georgia Sea Grant teamed up with the NOAA Marine Debris Program and teachers from Glynn Middle School in Brunswick, GA, which engaged middle school students in finding ways to reduce and prevent marine debris.

 Type of Project: Marine Debris Prevention through Education and Outreach Grant